 We did not include any new trials in this update.

-We included three randomised controlled trials (studies in which participants are allocated by chance to receive a treatment) involving a total of 91 children with croup aged from 6 months to 4 years.
-Studies ran for between 7 and 16 months; two were conducted in the USA and one in Spain.
-In one study children with mild croup received either heliox with 30% oxygen; in another study children with moderate croup received oral dexamethasone (a type of corticosteroid) and either heliox or no treatment; and in the third study children with moderate to severe croup received injected dexamethasone and either heliox or 100% oxygen with adrenaline.
+We included 3 randomised controlled trials (studies in which participants are assigned to one of two or more treatment groups using a random method) involving a total of 91 children with croup aged from 6 months to 4 years.
+All studies were conducted in emergency departments.
+Studies took place with a duration of between 7 and 16 months; 2 studies were conducted in the USA, and 1 in Spain.
+In one study children with mild croup received either heliox or 30% oxygen; in another study children with moderate croup received oral dexamethasone (a type of corticosteroid) and either heliox or no treatment; and in the third study children with moderate to severe croup received injected dexamethasone and either heliox or 100% oxygen with adrenaline.

-The quality of the evidence was low as the trials included few children, and in one trial children, their families, and the physicians knew which treatment was given.
+The certainty of the evidence was low, as the trials included few children, and in one trial children, their families, and the doctors knew which treatment had been given.

-Due to very limited evidence, uncertainty remains about the effectiveness and safety of heliox.
-Heliox may not be more effective than 30% humidified oxygen for children with mild croup, but may be beneficial in the short term for children with moderate to severe croup treated with dexamethasone.
-The effect may be similar to 100% oxygen given with one or two doses of adrenaline.
+Given the very limited available evidence, uncertainty remains regarding the effectiveness and safety of heliox.
+Heliox may not be more effective than 30% humidified oxygen for children with mild croup, but may be beneficial in the short term for children with moderate croup treated with dexamethasone.
+The effect of heliox may be similar to 100% oxygen given with one or two doses of adrenaline.
 Adverse events were not reported, and it is unclear if these were monitored in the included studies.
 Adequately powered RCTs comparing heliox with standard treatments are needed to further assess the role of heliox in the treatment of children with moderate to severe croup.

 Croup is an acute viral respiratory infection with upper airway mucosal inflammation that may cause respiratory distress.
 Most cases are mild.
-Moderate to severe croup may require treatment with corticosteroids (from which benefits are often delayed) and nebulised epinephrine (adrenaline) (which may be short-lived and can cause dose-related adverse effects including tachycardia, arrhythmias, and hypertension).
+Moderate to severe croup may require treatment with corticosteroids (the benefits of which are often delayed) and nebulised epinephrine (adrenaline) (the benefits of which may be short-lived and which can cause dose-related adverse effects including tachycardia, arrhythmias, and hypertension).
 Rarely, croup results in respiratory failure necessitating emergency intubation and ventilation.

 A mixture of helium and oxygen (heliox) may prevent morbidity and mortality in ventilated neonates by reducing the viscosity of the inhaled air.
 It is currently used during emergency transport of children with severe croup.
 Anecdotal evidence suggests that it relieves respiratory distress.

-We searched CENTRAL, which includes the Cochrane Acute Respiratory Infections Group's Specialised Register; MEDLINE; Embase; CINAHL; Web of Science; and LILACS in January and February 2018.
-We also searched the World Health Organization International Clinical Trials Registry Platform (apps.who.int/trialsearch/) and ClinicalTrials.gov (clinicaltrials.gov) on 8 February 2018.
-We contacted British Oxygen Company, a leading supplier of heliox (BOC Australia 2017).
+We searched CENTRAL, which includes the Cochrane Acute Respiratory Infections Group Specialised Register, MEDLINE, Embase, CINAHL, Web of Science, and LILACS, on 15 April 2021.
+We also searched the World Health Organization International Clinical Trials Registry Platform (apps.who.int/trialsearch/) and ClinicalTrials.gov (clinicaltrials.gov) on 15 April 2021.
+We contacted the British Oxygen Company, a leading supplier of heliox.

-Randomised controlled trials (RCTs) and quasi-RCTs comparing the effect of heliox in comparison with placebo or any active intervention(s) in children with croup.
+Randomised controlled trials (RCTs) and quasi-RCTs comparing the effect of heliox in comparison with placebo, no treatment, or any active intervention(s) in children with croup.

 We used standard methodological procedures expected by Cochrane.
-We reported data that could not be pooled for statistical analysis descriptively.
+Data that could not be pooled for statistical analysis were reported descriptively.

-We included 3 RCTs with 91 children aged between 6 months and 4 years.
-Study duration was from 7 to 16 months; all studies were conducted in emergency departments in the USA (two studies) and Spain.
+We included 3 RCTs involving a total of 91 children aged between 6 months and 4 years.
+Study duration was from 7 to 16 months, and all studies were conducted in emergency departments.
+Two studies were conducted in the USA and one in Spain.
 Heliox was administered as a mixture of 70% heliox and 30% oxygen.
-Risk of bias was low in two studies and high in one study due to an open-label design.
-We added no new trials for this update.
+Risk of bias was low in two studies and high in one study because of its open-label design.
+We did not identify any new trials for this 2021 update.

 One study of 15 children with mild croup compared heliox with 30% humidified oxygen administered for 20 minutes.
-There may be no difference in croup score changes between groups at 20 minutes (mean difference (MD) -0.83, 95% confidence interval (CI) -2.36 to 0.70).
-The mean croup score at 20 minutes postintervention may not differ between groups (MD -0.57, 95% CI -1.46 to 0.32).
-There may be no difference between groups in mean respiratory rate (MD 6.40, 95% CI -1.38 to 14.18) and mean heart rate (MD 14.50, 95% CI -8.49 to 37.49) at 20 minutes.
-The evidence for all outcomes in this comparison was of low quality, downgraded for serious imprecision.
+There may be no difference in croup score changes between groups at 20 minutes (mean difference (MD) −0.83, 95% confidence interval (CI) −2.36 to 0.70) (Westley croup score, scale range 0 to 16).
+The mean croup score at 20 minutes postintervention may not differ between groups (MD −0.57, 95% CI −1.46 to 0.32).
+There may be no difference between groups in mean respiratory rate (MD 6.40, 95% CI −1.38 to 14.18) and mean heart rate (MD 14.50, 95% CI −8.49 to 37.49) at 20 minutes.
+The evidence for all outcomes in this comparison was of low certainty, downgraded for serious imprecision.
 All children were discharged, but information on hospitalisation, intubation, or re-presenting to emergency departments was not reported.

-In the third study, 29 children with moderate to severe croup received intramuscular dexamethasone (0.6 mg/kg) and either heliox with one to two doses of nebulised saline, or 100% oxygen with one to two doses of adrenaline for three hours.
-Heliox may slightly improve croup scores at 90 minutes postintervention, but may have little or no difference overall using repeated measures analysis.
-We assessed the evidence for all outcomes in this comparison as of low quality, downgraded due to high risk of bias related to inadequate reporting.
+In the third study, 29 children with moderate to severe croup all received continuous cool mist and intramuscular dexamethasone (0.6 mg/kg).
+They were then randomised to receive either heliox (given as a mixture of 70% helium and 30% oxygen) plus one to two doses of nebulised saline or 100% oxygen plus nebulised epinephrine (adrenaline), with gas therapy administered continuously for three hours.
+Heliox may slightly improve croup scores at 90 minutes postintervention, but may result in little or no difference overall using repeated-measures analysis.
+We assessed the evidence for all outcomes in this comparison as of low certainty, downgraded due to high risk of bias related to inadequate reporting.
 Information on hospitalisation or re-presenting to the emergency department was not reported.

 The included studies did not report on adverse events, intensive care admissions, or parental anxiety.